 It is very likely that the purchase of a buy to let will have tax consequences for you including, but not limited to, Income Tax and Capital Gains Tax (which is payable where a property is not your principal residence).
 You are also likely to be liable for the additional 3% rate of SDLT when buying an additional dwelling.

 We are not in a position to offer tax advice.
 You should speak to a suitably qualified financial advisor about your tax liabilities before committing to purchase a buy to let property.

 How long will it take for me to receive the deeds to the property after we have completed?

 We will submit the application to register the property to the Land Registry as soon as possible following completion.
 However this process can take some time.

-We will advise you once the property is registered but in some cases this can take 2-3 months.
+We will advise you once the property is registered but there are currently significant backlogs and in some cases this can take over 12 months.

 Now I have purchased a property do I need to make a will?

 We advise that everyone makes a will but if you have not done so it is particularly important that you do so once you have purchased a major asset.